EleutherAI/poll_website_demo/README.md

 ./recreate_db.sh
 ```

-To run the dev server on your local machines external ip:
+To run the dev server on your local machines external ip, using port 5000:
 ```
 python server.py
 ```